 Nigiri Is to Be Eaten Upside Down

-Sushi connoisseurs recommend that nigiri, a slice of fish squeezed atop a strip of rice, is best enjoyed by turning it upside down to place the fish side on the tongue.
+Sushi connoisseurs recommend that nigiri, a slice of fish atop a strip of rice, is best enjoyed by turning it upside down to place the fish side on the tongue.
 Nigiri is typically eaten with the fingers rather than chopsticks so that you can keep it together and rotate it easier.
 Give it a try!

 You Can Buy the Chef a Drink